itskalvik/sgp-tools/docs/index.md

 ## Acknowledgements
 This work was funded in part by the UNC Charlotte Office of Research and Economic Development and by NSF under Award Number IIP-1919233.

-## License
-The SGP-Tools software suite is licensed under the terms of the Apache License 2.0.
-See LICENSE for more information.